Equationzhao/g/README.md

 g is a ls alternative with features:

 1. display items with type-specific icons and colors that are easy to be customized
-2. display in various layouts ( grid/across/byline/tree/zero/comma )
+2. display in various layouts ( grid/across/byline/tree/zero/comma/table/html/json/markdown )
-3. user-friendly options with many alias
+3. user-friendly options with many aliases
 4. distinguish file git-status with icons or char symbols
 5. highly customizable sort option
 6. cross-platform ( Linux/Windows/MacOS )
-7. option to fuzzy match path like [`zoxide`](https://github.com/ajeetdsouza/zoxide) with [`fzf`](https://github.com/junegunn/fzf) algorithm
+7. option to fuzzy match the path like [`zoxide`](https://github.com/ajeetdsouza/zoxide) with [`fzf`](https://github.com/junegunn/fzf) algorithm

 ## Screenshots